sanhozay/CLGen/README.md

 ### Reverse-Engineering Checklists

-To reverse-engineer an existing checklist into CLG format, simply pass the name of the checklist XML file as the argument to CLGen.
+To reverse-engineer an existing checklist into CLG format, pass the name of the checklist XML file as the argument to CLGen.
 If the file extension is `.xml` it will reverse-engineer, otherwise it will treat the file as CLG source.

-    $ clgen myprojectdirectory/checklists.xml
+    $ clgen checklists.xml

 The XML file can be a single checklist XML file, containing `<checklist>` elements, or it can be a wrapper XML with included checklists like this one: